Kroger is closing stores rather than giving workers an extra $4 in pandemic ‘hero pay’

 Grant said he was partly worried other retailers could respond to hazard pay measures by closing stores.
 But he said he hoped pushback from workers, community members and elected officials would help prevent that from happening.

-Zendejas questioned Kroger’s argument that it could not afford extra pay for workers, saying the company’s third quarter sales increased $1.7 billion from 2019 to 2020.
+Zendejas questioned Kroger’s argument that it could not afford extra pay for workers, saying the company’s third-quarter sales increased $1.7 billion from 2019 to 2020.

 “When large corporations make record profits and double their earnings — they need to share that success with those providing the labor,” Long Beach Mayor Robert Garcia tweeted this week after Kroger’s announcement.
 “Period.”